elementor/wp2static-addon-netlify/README.txt

 License: Unlicense
 License URI: http://unlicense.org

-Adds AWS Netlify as a deployment option for WP2Static.
+Adds Netlify as a deployment option for WP2Static.

 == Description ==

-Take advantage of the Netlify and optionally CloudFront to host your WordPress powered static website.
+Take advantage of the Netlify to host your WordPress powered static website.

 == Installation ==